Skip to content

 1. Put the leftover gel in the syringes back in the tube.

-3. Carefully brush the gel off of each electrode with a soft toothbrush.
-Use a plastic toothpick to remove the gel from all the gaps in the head cap.
+3. Use a plastic toothpick to remove the gel from all the gaps in the head cap.

-4. Fill the tub with clean lukewarm water and add a small amount of the 70% alcohol solution to it.
-Soak the electrodes, the head cap and the syringes in it for a few seconds to disinfect them.
+4. If necessary, fill the tub with clean lukewarm water and add a bit of the 70% alcohol solution to it.
+Soak the electrodes, the head cap and the syringes in it for a few seconds to disinfect them, and then rinse everything again with lukewarm water.

-5. Rinse everything again with lukewarm water and let the caps and syringes dry on the round table.
+5. Let the caps and syringes dry flat on the round table (do not hang the caps to dry).
 Put the electrode sets back on the rack (make sure they are stable and don't fall on the floor).